Guide for running C# Azure Functions in the isolated worker model

 }

 Having access to the host builder pipeline means that you can also set any app-specific configurations during initialization.
-You can call the ConfigureAppConfiguration method on HostBuilder one or more times to add the configurations required by your function app.
+You can call the ConfigureAppConfiguration method on HostBuilder one or more times to add any configuration sources required by your code.
 To learn more about app configuration, see Configuration in ASP.NET Core.

-These configurations apply to your function app running in a separate process.
+These configurations only apply to the worker code you author, and they don't directly influence the configuration of the Functions host or triggers and bindings.
 To make changes to the functions host or trigger and binding configuration, you still need to use the host.json file.

 Note